princeton-nlp/intercode/README.md

 ```
 3. Run the file (i.e. `python run_bash.py`)

-If InterCode was installed successfully, the InterCode Bash environment should be started successfully and a CLI interpreter should appear, allowing you to enter `bash` commands
-to interact with the task setting.
+If InterCode was installed successfully, the InterCode Bash environment should be started successfully and a CLI interpreter should appear, allowing you to enter `bash` commands to interact with the task setting.
+You can `^c` at any to time to exit the environment.
 Similar starter code for the InterCode SQL environment is available on the PyPI [page](https://pypi.org/project/intercode-bench/).

 ### 💽 Build from Source
 1. Clone this repository, create a virtual environment, and install necessary dependencies